Superconductivity induced by structural reorganization in the electron-doped cuprate Nd$_{2-x}$Ce$_x$CuO$_4$: Transport measurements

-\Cref{fig:RT}(d-e) shows the phase diagram of our NCCO samples as a function of the $c$-axis lattice parameter, before and after annealing, which is the main experimental result of this work.
-In particular, \cref{fig:RT}(d) shows the residual resistivity ratio $RRR$ as a function of the $c$-axis lattice parameter.
-In the region $c<c_{SC}$ (sample type A), samples behave as weakly disordered metal with $RRR\gtrsim1$ and exhibit a metal-insulator crossover with minimum resistivity at $T_{min}$.
-We observe values of $T_{min}$ up to $\SI{250}{K}$ and $RRR\approx\numrange{1}{2}$, with $RRR$ increasing with decreasing $T_{min}$.
-In the region $c>c_{SC}$ (sample type B), samples behave as disordered systems with $RRR\lesssim1$, with a weakly semiconductor-like temperature dependence on the resistivity.
-Most importantly, \cref{fig:RT}(e) shows the superconducting critical temperatures $T_c$ as a function of the $c$-axis lattice parameter.
-All samples achieve superconductivity after high-temperature annealing, accompanied by a structural change: An increase of $c$-axis for type A samples and a decrease for the type B samples.
-The superconducting regime is restricted to the value of lattice constant $c_{SC}=\SI{12.08}{\angstrom}$.
-Hence, high-temperature annealing not only induces superconductivity, but also a concurrent and systematic increase (in type A samples) or decrease (in type B samples) of the $c$-axis lattice parameter toward the optimal value $c_{SC}$.
-This strongly suggests that the superconducting phase transition is induced by a structural reorganization and redistribution of oxygen atoms within the CuO$_2$ layers, charge reservoir layers, and in the apical positions.
-Moreover, the correlation between the concentration of apical oxygens and the $c$-axis parameter clearly points to the crucial role and impact of apical oxygens on the electronic properties of the compound after annealing.
+\Cref{fig:RT}(d-e) show the phase diagram of our NCCO samples as a function of the $c$-axis parameter, before and after high-temperature annealing, which is the main experimental result of this work.
+In particular, \cref{fig:RT}(d) shows the residual resistivity ratio $RRR$ as a function of the $c$-axis parameter.
+In the region $c<c_\text{SC}$ (sample type A), samples behave as weakly disordered metal with $RRR\gtrsim1$ and exhibit a metal-insulator crossover with minimum resistivity at $T_\text{min}$.
+We observe $T_\text{min}$ up to $\SI{250}{K}$ and $RRR\approx\numrange{1}{2}$, with $RRR$ increasing with decreasing $T_\text{min}$.
+In the region $c>c_\text{SC}$ (sample type B), samples behave as disordered systems with $RRR\lesssim1$, with a weakly semiconductor-like temperature dependence on the resistivity.
+Most importantly, \cref{fig:RT}(e) shows the superconducting critical temperatures $T_\text{c}$ as a function of the $c$-axis parameter.
+All samples achieve superconductivity after high-temperature annealing, accompanied by a structural change: The $c$-axis increases in type A samples and decreases in type B samples.
+The superconducting regime is restricted to the value $c_\text{SC}=\SI{12.08}{\angstrom}$.
+Hence, high-temperature annealing induces not only superconductivity, but also a concurrent and systematic increase (in type A samples) or decrease (in type B samples) of the $c$-axis parameter toward the optimal value $c_\text{SC}$.
+This strongly suggests that the superconducting phase transition is induced by a structural reorganization and redistribution of oxygen atoms within the CuO$_2$ layers, charge reservoir layers, and in apical positions.
+Moreover, the correlation between the concentration of apical oxygens and the $c$-axis parameter clearly points to the crucial role and impact of apical oxygens on the electronic properties after annealing.